The Angry Birds Movie

-The Angry Birds Movie (also known simply as Angry Birds) is a 2016 computer-animated comedy film based on Rovio Entertainment's video game series of the same name, co-produced by Columbia Pictures and Rovio Animation, and distributed by Sony Pictures Releasing.
-The film was directed by Clay Kaytis and Fergal Reilly (in their directorial debuts), from a screenplay written by Jon Vitti, based on a story by Mikael Hed, Mikko Pöllä, and John Cohen.
-It stars the voices of Jason Sudeikis, Josh Gad, Danny McBride, Maya Rudolph, Kate McKinnon, Sean Penn, Tony Hale, Keegan-Michael Key, Bill Hader, and Peter Dinklage.
-The film follows Red (Sudekis), an outcast in an island of anthropomorphic flightless birds, as he suspects a newly arrived crew of pigs les by Leonard (Hader) of plotting an evil plan, and attempts to put a stop to them with the help of his newfound friends Chuck (Gad) and Bomb (McBride).
+The Angry Birds Movie is a 2016 animated comedy film based on the Angry Birds video game series.
+The film was directed by Clay Kaytis and Fergal Reilly, and written by Jon Vitti.
+It features the voices of Jason Sudeikis, Josh Gad, Danny McBride, Maya Rudolph, Kate McKinnon, Sean Penn, Tony Hale, Keegan-Michael Key, Bill Hader, and Peter Dinklage.
+The film follows Red, an outcast on an island of anthropomorphic flightless birds, as he suspects a newly arrived crew of pigs, led by Leonard, of plotting an evil plan, and attempts to put a stop to them with the help of his newfound friends Chuck and Bomb.

+After the success of the Angry Birds Toons animated series, Rovio Entertainment, who created the original video game, began development on a feature adaptation.
+The project was announced in December 2012.
+The first image from the film was revealed in October 2014, with Sudeikis, Gad, McBride, Hader, Rudolph, and Dinklage revealed to be part of its cast at the same time.
+Rovio and Sony Pictures announced that they would spend roughly €100 million on the marketing and distribution of The Angry Birds Movie, becoming the most expensive Finnish-produced film up to that point.
+Sony Pictures Imageworks was responsible for handling animation services for the film.

-The Angry Birds Movie was released in the United States and Canada on May 20, 2016, by Columbia Pictures.
-The critical consensus on Rotten Tomatoes calls it more entertaining than expected for a film based on an app, but the responses are mixed.
-The film was a commercial success, grossing $352 million worldwide.
-A sequel, The Angry Birds Movie 2, was released on August 14, 2019, with Sony Pictures Animation (who were not involved with this film) co-producing.
+The Angry Birds Movie was released in the United States on May 20, 2016, by Sony Pictures Releasing.
+The film received mixed reviews from critics, and grossed $352 million.
+A sequel, The Angry Birds Movie 2, was released in 2019.
+A further sequel, The Angry Birds Movie 3, is scheduled to be released in 2026.